Deniliquin: Education

-Deniliquin has three public primary schools (Deniliquin South, Deniliquin North and Edward), one Catholic primary school (St Michael's primary school) and one public high school (Deniliquin High School).
+Deniliquin has three public primary schools (Deniliquin South, Deniliquin North and Edward), one Catholic primary school (St Michael's Primary School) and one public high school (Deniliquin High School), which was partly damaged in late 2025 due to an arson attack by two teenage boys who attended the school.

 It has a TAFE NSW Campus, which is part of the Riverina Institute of TAFE.

 Deniliquin is also the base for the NSW Department of Education South West Riverina regional office.
 South West Music Regional Conservatorium, part of a network of regional Conservatoriums in NSW, also offers a range of music tuition.

 Sport

 Sporting clubs in the area include: